ZhianMai/Thread-safe-Hashmap/README.md

 # Thread-safe Linked List and Hash Map (in Java)

-This repo contains implementations of thread-safe linked list, hash map and their JUnit tests.
+This repo contains implementations of thread-safe linked list, hash map, and their JUnit tests.

 Implementations include: generic, Iterable<>, factory pattern with enum, ReentrantReadWriteLock, multi-threading testing, rules from <i>Effective Java</i>, and more on the way...

 ## Update

+### Version 1.5
+Forgot to implement toString() after implementing the iterator.
+How could this happen!?

 ### Version 1.4
 - The project already added Maven support for future extension.